 Need more help?
 Use the link below to book an appointment through AdviseSC!

 • Prospective students can select “Pre-Health” on the Common App to indicate your interest in a health professional career pre-admission.
 Students may also self-select into the pathway at any time during their studies at USC.
-Pre-Health is a pre-professional pathway or “meta-major”.
+While there is no ‘pre-health’ major, pre-health students must complete the requirements for entrance into graduate school programs.

 • The Dornsife Pre-Health Advisement office is embedded within one of the top research universities.
 The central mission of the University of Southern California is the development of human beings and society as a whole through the cultivation and enrichment of the human mind and spirit.
 The principal means by which our mission is accomplished are teaching, research, artistic creation, professional practice and selected forms of public service.
 This rich and vibrant institution provides an ideal environment to become a competitive applicant to your chosen health professional school.